FabianLiske/fabianliske.github.io/index.md

 ## Benefits of Swarm Learning in Medical AI

-Swarm Learning (SL) offers a number of concrete benefits for the development and deployment of AI in healthcare settings, especially when data privacy, decentralization, and regulatory compliance are critical concerns.
+SL offers a number of concrete benefits for the development and deployment of AI in healthcare settings, especially when data privacy, decentralization, and regulatory compliance are critical concerns.

 ### Privacy-preserving collaboration